aerogear-attic/aerogear-js/README.md

 ## Library Dependencies
 - - -

 Some parts of AeroGear.js depend on external libraries which are not bundled in the same file.
-Below is a list of each plugin and their adapters along with dependencies, if they have any.
+Below is a list of each plugin and their adapters along with external dependencies, if they have any.
+It is recommended to use the latest stable version of each dependency unless otherwise noted.

 ### Auth